awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-components-for-kubeflow-pipelines.md

 A Kubeflow Pipeline component is a set of code used to execute one step in a Kubeflow pipeline\.
 Components are represented by a Python module that is converted into a Docker image\.
 These components make it fast and easy to write pipelines for experimentation and production environments without having to interact with the underlying Kubernetes infrastructure\.

-### What do Amazon SageMaker Components for Kubeflow Pipelines provide?<a name="what-doamazon-sagemaker-components-for-kubeflow-pipelines-provide"></a>
+### What do SageMaker Components for Kubeflow Pipelines provide?<a name="what-doamazon-sagemaker-components-for-kubeflow-pipelines-provide"></a>

-Amazon SageMaker Components for Kubeflow Pipelines offer an alternative to launching compute\-intensive jobs in Amazon SageMaker\.
-These components integrate Amazon SageMaker with the portability and orchestration of Kubeflow Pipelines\.
-Using the Amazon SageMaker components, each of the jobs in the pipeline workflow runs on Amazon SageMaker instead of the local Kubernetes cluster\.
-The job parameters, status, logs, and outputs from Amazon SageMaker are still accessible from the Kubeflow Pipelines UI\.
-The following Amazon SageMaker components have been created to integrate six key Amazon SageMaker features into your ML workflows\.
+SageMaker Components for Kubeflow Pipelines offer an alternative to launching compute\-intensive jobs in SageMaker\.
+These components integrate SageMaker with the portability and orchestration of Kubeflow Pipelines\.
+Using the SageMaker components, each of the jobs in the pipeline workflow runs on SageMaker instead of the local Kubernetes cluster\.
+The job parameters, status, logs, and outputs from SageMaker are still accessible from the Kubeflow Pipelines UI\.
+The following SageMaker components have been created to integrate six key SageMaker features into your ML workflows\.
 You can create a Kubeflow Pipeline built entirely using these components, or integrate individual components into your workflow as needed\.

-There is no additional charge for using Amazon SageMaker Components for Kubeflow Pipelines\.
-You incur charges for any Amazon SageMaker resources you use through these components\.
+There is no additional charge for using SageMaker Components for Kubeflow Pipelines\.
+You incur charges for any SageMaker resources you use through these components\.

 #### Training components<a name="training-components"></a>

 **Training**

-The Training component allows you to submit Amazon SageMaker Training jobs directly from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker Training Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/train)\.
+The Training component allows you to submit SageMaker Training jobs directly from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker Training Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/train)\.

  **Hyperparameter Optimization**

-The Hyperparameter Optimization component enables you to submit hyperparameter tuning jobs to Amazon SageMaker directly from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker hyperparameter optimization Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/hyperparameter_tuning)\.
+The Hyperparameter Optimization component enables you to submit hyperparameter tuning jobs to SageMaker directly from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker hyperparameter optimization Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/hyperparameter_tuning)\.

  **Processing**

-The Processing component enables you to submit processing jobs to Amazon SageMaker directly from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker Processing Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/process)\.
+The Processing component enables you to submit processing jobs to SageMaker directly from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker Processing Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/process)\.

 #### Inference components<a name="inference-components"></a>

  **Hosting Deploy**

-The Deploy component enables you to deploy a model in Amazon SageMaker Hosting from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker Hosting Services \- Create Endpoint Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/deploy)\.
+The Deploy component enables you to deploy a model in SageMaker Hosting from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker Hosting Services \- Create Endpoint Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/deploy)\.

  **Batch Transform component**

-The Batch Transform component enables you to run inference jobs for an entire dataset in Amazon SageMaker from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker Batch Transform Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/batch_transform)\.
+The Batch Transform component enables you to run inference jobs for an entire dataset in SageMaker from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker Batch Transform Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/batch_transform)\.

 #### Ground Truth components<a name="ground-truth-components"></a>

- **Ground Truth** The Ground Truth component enables you to to submit Amazon SageMaker Ground Truth labeling jobs directly from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker Ground Truth Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/ground_truth)\.
+ **Ground Truth** The Ground Truth component enables you to to submit SageMaker Ground Truth labeling jobs directly from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker Ground Truth Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/ground_truth)\.

  **Workteam**

-The Workteam component enables you to create Amazon SageMaker private workteam jobs directly from a Kubeflow Pipelines workflow\.
-For more information, see [Amazon SageMaker create private workteam Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/workteam)\.
+The Workteam component enables you to create SageMaker private workteam jobs directly from a Kubeflow Pipelines workflow\.
+For more information, see [SageMaker create private workteam Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/workteam)\.

 ## IAM permissions<a name="iam-permissions"></a>

-Deploying Kubeflow Pipelines with Amazon SageMaker components requires the following three levels of IAM permissions:
+Deploying Kubeflow Pipelines with SageMaker components requires the following three levels of IAM permissions:
 + An IAM user/role to access your AWS account \(**your\_credentials**\)\.
 Note: You don’t need this at all if you already have access to KFP web UI and have your input data in Amazon S3, or if you already have an Amazon Elastic Kubernetes Service \(Amazon EKS\) cluster with KFP\.

   You use this user/role from your gateway node, which can be your local machine or a remote instance, to: